 The RNLI are the life saving experts and have a fantastic series of guides for staying safe on the water.
 Before embarking on your own paddle boarding adventure it’s a good idea to read and heed their advice on paddle boarding.

-Disclosure: we borrowed boards from Red Paddle Co to try out paddle boarding.
-We are not keeping the boards and have not been paid to write about them.
-I have because we wanted to share the experience.
-All opinions are my own and those of my family.
-This post contains affiliate links marked with *.
+Disclosure: This post contains affiliate links marked with *.
 If you click on one of these and make a purchase I may earn some commission.
 This does not affect the price you pay.

 If you found this post about our essential tips for stand up paddle boarding with kids handy then save it for later on Pinterest.